AlfrescoArchive/activiti-cloud-charts/activiti-cloud-full-example/README.md

 Then to get started with Activiti:

 1) Copy the values.yaml from here to activitivalues.yaml.
 2) Find-replace `activiti.envalfresco.com` with the DNS for your cluster.
-You should have this from when the cluster was set up or from running apps.
-For example, on a jenkns-X cluster first do `jx env dev` and then `jx get urls`.
-You’ll see url of the form http://jenkins.jx.<SPECIFIC_TO_YOUR_CLUSTER>.
 3) Do `helm repo add activiti-cloud-charts https://activiti.github.io/activiti-cloud-charts/`
 4) Run `helm install -f activitivalues.yaml activiti-cloud-full-example`